samridhim/jekyll-now/about.md

 title: About
 permalink: /about/
 ---
 Hello World!
 I am currently working as a Software Engineer at [PhonePe](https://www.phonepe.com/en/).
 I have done my Bachelor of Engineering in Computer Engineering from Pune University.
-I like developing scalable systems, machine learning, genomics and astronomy.
+I like developing scalable systems and machine learning.
+I am also interested in learning about genomics and astronomy.
 When I am not doing work or sleeping, I am probably on a reddit binge or cooking.

 ### More Information